azsk/DevOpsKit-docs/PreviewFeatures/Readme.md

 ### Attestation Workflow Changes
 * Two new attestation state are introduced to split "NotAnIssue" (which had an overloaded meaning earlier) into the following 3 possible states:
-	* (Genuine) NotAnIssue -- to represent situations where the control is implemented in another way, so the finding does not apply.
+	* (Genuine) NotAnIssue: To represent situations where the control is implemented in another way, so the finding does not apply.
-	* StateConfirmed -- to represent acknowledgment by a user that the control state (e.g., IP addressed ranges on a firewall) is correct/appropriate
+	* StateConfirmed: To represent acknowledgment by a user that the control state (e.g., IP addressed ranges on a firewall) is correct/appropriate
-	* NotApplicable -- the control is not applicable for the given design/context (e.g., a storage container that is public access ‘by design’)
+	* NotApplicable: The control is not applicable for the given design/context (e.g., a storage container that is public access ‘by design’)

 * Change in expiry of attestation for controls:
 	* NotAnIssue and NotApplicable attestation states will expire in 90 days from the attested date
-	* StateConfirmed,WillFixLater,WillNotFix will expire based on the control severity if the controls are in grace period.
+	* StateConfirmed, WillFixLater, WillNotFix will expire based on the control severity if the controls are in grace period
-	* Post grace period expiry any control attested with WillFixLater would expire and will result in actual verification state and 'WillFixLater' will not be available as an attestation option for the control.
+	* Post grace period expiry, any control that has been attested with WillFixLater would expire and 'WillFixLater' will not be available as an attestation option for the control.